North Carolina Indian History Program

 The causes of this misperception are many, but a lack of knowledge about the pre-Columbian past is not among them.
 Over the last 50 years, archaeologists working at the University of North Carolina at Chapel Hill and other academic institutions have learned much about the cultural history of this continent and its indigenous peoples.
 The challenge now is to bring this knowledge more into public view, to make the public aware of the richness and antiquity of Indian heritage, and especially to place this knowledge in the hands of Indian people, who can use it to re-claim an important place in history that has traditionally been denied them.

 The Research Laboratories of Archaeology has developed a compendium of 4th- through 8th-grade lesson plans on archaeology and Indian History called Intrigue of the Past: North Carolina’s First Peoples.
 This project was funded by grants from the North Carolina Division of Archives and History, the North Carolina Archaeological Society, the Z. Smith Reynolds Foundation, and the Arts and Sciences Foundation at UNC-CH.
-These lesson plans also are available both in hardcopy and electronically via the Learn NC website.
+These lesson plans also are available in hardcopy and online.